Pulitzer Prize Fiction Winner

 Summary

-Narrated by a disillusioned political aide named Jack Burden, the novel charts the rise and fall of Willie Stark, a charismatic Southern governor whose populist crusades curdle into ruthless machine politics.
-Warren weaves philosophical meditation with hard-boiled reportage, using Burden's research into his own family past to mirror Stark's moral unraveling.
+A disillusioned political aide named Jack Burden narrates the rise and fall of Willie Stark, a charismatic Southern governor whose populist crusades curdle into ruthless machine politics.
+Warren weaves philosophical meditation with hard boiled reportage, using Burden's research into his own family past to mirror Stark's moral unraveling.
 It endures as the definitive American novel about the seductions of power and the entanglement of public ambition with private guilt.

 ”